varu1103/Retail_Sales_Analysis_Sql/README.md

 # Project Objectives
 The main goals of this project are:

-Database Setup — Create and structure a retail sales database Data Cleaning — Identify and remove incomplete or null records Exploratory Data Analysis (EDA) — Understand the structure and distribution of the data Business Analysis — Answer business-focused questions using SQL queries
+Database Setup — Create and structure a retail sales database.
+Data Cleaning — Identify and remove incomplete or null records.
+Exploratory Data Analysis (EDA) — Understand the structure and distribution of the data.
+Business Analysis — Answer business-focused questions using SQL queries.